tomaszmichalak/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/client-side-libraries.md

 6. Edit the `.scss` files and see the changes automatically reflected in the browser.
 7. Review the `/aem-guides-wknd.ui.frontend/webpack.dev.js` file.
 This contains the webpack configuration used to start the webpack-dev-server.
 Note that it proxies the paths `/content` and `/etc.clientlibs` from a locally running instance of AEM.
 This is how the images, and other clientlibs (not managed by the **ui.frontend** code) are made available.

+    >[!CAUTION]
+    >
+    > The image src of the static markup points to a live image component on a local AEM instance.
+Images will appear broken if the path to the image changes, if AEM is not started, or if the browser uses has not logged into the local AEM instance.

 ## Putting It Together {#putting-it-together}